thegulshankumar/media-alt-text-manager/README.md

 # Media Alt Text Manager

-Easily manage alt text for media items directly from the WordPress media library, improving accessibility and SEO.
+‍🔥 ‍Easily manage alt text for media items directly from the WordPress media library, improving accessibility and SEO.

 ## Description
 The **Media Alt Text Manager** plugin enhances the WordPress media library by adding a sortable 'Alt Text' column.
-This feature simplifies managing alternative text for images, thereby improving your site's accessibility and SEO. ���
+This feature simplifies managing alternative text for images, thereby improving your site's accessibility and SEO.

 ## Key Features ⚡
 - **Alt Text Column**: Adds a new column to the media library displaying the alt text for each image.
-- **Sorting by Alt Text Status**: Enables sorting of media items based on their alt text status. ⚖️
+- **Sorting by Alt Text Status**: Enables sorting of media items based on their alt text status.
 - **Enhanced Workflow**: Streamlines the process of ensuring all images have appropriate alt text.

 ## Installation